dogweather/forkful/content/en/elixir/good-coding-practices/handling-errors.md

 weight: 16
 ---

-## What & Why?

-Handling errors means writing code that can deal with things going sideways.
-Programmers do it to prevent crashes and to make sure their programs can recover gracefully when Murphy’s Law strikes.

 ## How to:
 In Elixir, we often use pattern matching and the `case` statement to handle different outcomes, including errors.

 ```elixir